Burgess Builds Asia Dream Team of Superyacht Specialists

-Yachts that Burgess has chartered in Asia include the Amels builds Lady E, Papa and Deniki, several Heesens,69m Saluzi and 73m Titania.
+Yachts that Burgess has chartered in Asia include the Amels builds Lady E, Papa and Deniki, several Heesens, the 60m CRN Ramble On Rose, 69m Saluzi and 73m Titania.
 It has been a solid start in the sector, but Poullet believes there’s room for growth, especially around Phuket.

 “We plan to invest further into the development of the charter market in Asia, especially Phuket and the Andaman Sea.
 It is truly a world-class cruising destination and will certainly become the epicentre for large yachts in Asia.
 Our partnership with Boat Lagoon Yachting is a key factor in stepping up our initiatives in that regard,” says Poullet, who frequently cruises in the area with his family.